-HFR arrays currently maintained and operated in the region (Figure 2) map surface currents at high spatial and temporal resolution across the coastal ocean and the outer shelf and slope.
+HFR arrays currently maintained and operated in the region (Appendix 1, Figure 2) map surface currents at high spatial and temporal resolution across the coastal ocean and the outer shelf and slope.
 These arrays include Coastal Ocean Dynamics Applications Radar (CODAR) and Wellen Radars (WERA), most of which have operated for at least 10 years.
-Five SECOORA members (UNCCH, USC, UGA SkIO, UM, USF) operate the 15 HFRs which provide surface current data in near real time (NRT) to SECOORA and to the HFR National Network at Scripps Institute of Oceanography (Scripps) and Rutgers through the US IOOS-sponsored HFR Surface Current Mapping Initiative.
+Five SECOORA members (UNCCH, USC, UGA SkIO, UM, USF) operate 13 priority HFRs.
+USF operates an additional 2 WERA that overlook the WFS.
+An additional priority radar is planned for deployment in North Key Largo.
+This station will be managed by UM and it is in the final phases of permitting.
+All of the HFR provide surface current data in near real time (NRT) to SECOORA and to the HFR National Network at Scripps Institute of Oceanography (Scripps) and Rutgers through the US IOOS-sponsored HFR Surface Current Mapping Initiative.
 WERA installations also provide surface wave measurements as a function of position and time over a subset of the domain.
 Both operational and quality metrics are routinely checked.
 This includes assessment of daily variations in coverage and uptime using metrics such as database latency, range of coverage, and number of solutions as implemented by the National HFR Network.
-One-time funds were also provided to replace one UM antenna in Year 2.
+Expansion of the HFR network is covered in section 6.4.

-Objective 2.2: Maintain 20 in situ stations along the Carolina and WFS coasts.
+Objective 2.2: Maintain 21 in situ stations along the Carolina and WFS coasts.

 Strategically placed in situ arrays address marine user observational needs and provide a critical component in the development, validation and application of state-of-the-art numerical circulation models.
 The observations and models are part of a coordinated system that informs a variety of scientific exploration and societally relevant (economic and environment) issues.
-Two institutions (UNCW and USF) will continue to operate and maintain for this five-year proposal 20 in situ stations along the coasts of the Carolinas and WFS (Figure 2), several of which have been operational for almost 20 years.
+Two institutions (UNCW and USF) will continue to operate and maintain for this five-year proposal 20 in situ stations along the coasts of the Carolinas and WFS (Appendix 1, Figure 2), several of which have been operational for almost 20 years.
 USF will sustain four offshore real-time meteorological/oceanographic stations (three buoys, one tower); two non-real-time subsurface stations; and five real-time meteorological and water level stations, some equipped with water temperature and salinity sensors.
-One coastal station, maintained in partnership with YSI/Xylem, measures water quality variables5 while another (Big Carlos Pass) includes an acoustic sensor for measuring fish activity.
-UNCW will sustain nine real-time meteorological/oceanographic stations located offshore of NC and SC.
-Two of these stations include WaveRider buoys co-located with a meteorological buoy and these are operated and maintained in partnership with USACE and the Coastal Data Information Program (CDIP) at Scripps.
+The Clam Bayou coastal station, maintained in partnership with YSI/Xylem, measures water guality variables5 and Big Carlos Pass includes an acoustic sensor for measuring fish activity.
+UNCW will sustain nine real-time meteorological/oceanographic stations located offshore of NC and SC and one non real-time station located in Onslow Bay, NC.
+Two of the real-time stations include WaveRider buoys co-located with a meteorological buoy and these are operated and maintained in partnership with USACE and the Coastal Data Information Program (CDIP) at Scripps.
 One station includes a small co-located mooring with an ADCP/NEMO for the provision of waves and currents.
 All of these in situ stations augment a number of existing real-time observing sites operated by federal and state agencies.
 At a minimum, the stations are outfitted with sensors that collect wind speed/gust/direction, relative humidity, air temperature, barometric pressure, water temperature and salinity.
 Some of the stations collect water column temperature, salinity and currents which are important contributions to the validation of forecast models.
 Table 1 provides the list of variables measured by the in situ assets.